mosets/docs/access-key.md

 If you have an active subscription:
 1. Login to your to your [Mosets account](https://www.mosets.com/login).
 2. Click on your **Subscription ID**.
-3. Click "**Generate Access Key**".
+3. Click "**Generate New Access Key**".
 	- Note: If you have an existing access key here, you can use the existing key.
-Alternatively, you can click on "**Regenerate Access Key**" to get a new one.

 ## Using an Access Key